philion/taskbot/README.md

 ## v0.2
 Got the new testable framework ported over and running. `make test` is your friend.

-#TODO Add link to discord.py setup, clean up impl. config details for new config.
+Add link to discord.py setup, clean up config initialization details for new config location.
-#TODO Move config to ~/.config/taskbot/config.json, keep away from
+Moved config to ~/.config/taskbot/config.json, keep away from checkins.

 #TODO Flag to supress integration tests? - seperate file, manage in makefile